Q - How To Photograph Fire Performers?

 How do you help each other to maintain each other’s Safety Third?
 You start with realizing that you and the performer(s) are both now a part of a dance together.
 How do you properly begin any dance?
 You always ask for consent from everyone.

 While most fire performances are outdoors, some are indoors.
 Unless you are clearly on any publicly owned way, you are most likely on private property, even if it is at an outdoor space.
-Photography of any public event, any person in a public way, and any person reasonably visible from a public location does not require consent to photograph as there is no reasonable expectation of privacy — this includes photography of law enforcement performing their duties publicly.
+Photography of any public event, any person in a public way, and any person reasonably visible from a public location does not require consent to photograph as there is no reasonable expectation of privacy — Part Three, I'll start giving my favorite tips and techniques on how to take better photos of fire performers.